WindClan/RBXPrivateServer/README.md

 All the code authored by me is under the MIT license.
 This includes all the python scripts.

-All of the lua except Visit.ashx was written by Roblox.
+All of the lua except visit.ashx.lua and corescripts.lua was written by Roblox.
 All rights to those belong to Roblox.